Mindinventory/MIOTPVerificationSPM/README.md

 This package is used for validating the OTP fields.

-In this package there is only two classes one for OTP view and another for OTPTextFields, and also there is some extensions which is usefull for this package.
+In this package there are only two classes one for OTP view and another for OTPTextFields, and also there is some extensions which is useful for this package.

 For using this package please follow below steps.